American ‘Playboy’ Model Antje Utgaard Posts A Chest-Baring Pic On Instagram To Tease Her Fans

 Within a day of going live, and as of the writing of this piece, the snap has amassed more than 40,000 likes and over 800 comments where fans drooled over the sheer display of skin and showered the model with a combination of compliments and sexually-explicit remarks.

 Apart from her regular fans and followers, many of Antje’s fellow models and Instagram influencers also liked and commented on the picture to show appreciation and support.
-These included Carrie Minter, Tiffany Keller, Kelly Rizzo, Robby Hayes and Diana Madison, to name a few.
+These included Carrie Minter, Tiffany Keller, Kelly Rizzo, Robby Hayes, and Diana Madison, to name a few.

-In the caption, Antje wrote that it’s very cold outside for her to be “this single,” and asked if there are any takers out there help her through the cuffing season.
+In the caption, Antje wrote that it’s very cold outside for her to be “this single,” and asked if there are any takers out there to help her through the cuffing season.

 “I’d marry you and treat you like a queen, that’s for sure,” one of her fans responded.